dwilding/frogtab/README.md

     See [post-add-message.php](app/open/post-add-message.php).

- 5. Frogtab periodically checks for encrypted tasks.
+ 5. Your device periodically checks for encrypted tasks.

     The server requires the API key from step 2.
 This ensures that other devices cannot check for encrypted tasks.
     If there are encrypted tasks in the queue, your device downloads the encrypted tasks.